 - 260106.1 All wiring shall be directly wired to the device.
 Modular connectors that detach the wiring to the device using a twist or push style plug are not allowed. - 260106.2 All devices shall be industrial extra heavy-duty, specification grade and self-grounding type.
-A grounding conductor shall always be bonded to the device. - 260106.3 All devices shall have a minimum current rating of 20A. - 260106.4 Combination devices on the same yolk are NOT allowed. - 260106.5 All wall plates for all devices shall be standard size, brushed 302 or 430 Stainless steel.
-These shall be mechanically fastened with screws; and NO snap-on devices or cover plates allowed. - 260106.6 USB Receptacle: - A. Duplex + 2 USB, Hubbell #HBL USB20A5W or approved equal. - B. Each Classroom shall have at least One (1) USB receptacle per wall. - C. Each Office space shall have at least One (1) USB receptacle next to the desk. - D. All Common Spaces/Gathering areas to have at least Two (2) USB receptacles within reach of the seating furniture provided. - 260106.8 Color System: - A. Isolated Ground Connection Devices shall be Orange. - B. Backup and/or Emergency System Devices shall be Red. - C. All devices not mentioned above shall be White.
+A grounding conductor shall always be bonded to the device. - 260106.3 All devices shall have a minimum current rating of 20A. - 260106.4 Combination devices on the same yolk are NOT allowed. - 260106.5 All wall plates for all devices shall be standard size and mechanically fastened with screws.
+NO snap-on devices or cover plates allowed. - 260106.6 USB Receptacle: - A. Duplex + 2 USB, Hubbell #HBL USB20A5W or approved equal. - B. Each Classroom shall have at least One (1) USB receptacle per wall. - C. Each Office space shall have at least One (1) USB receptacle next to the desk. - D. All Common Spaces/Gathering areas to have at least Two (2) USB receptacles within reach of the seating furniture provided. - 260106.8 Color System: - A. All wall plates for all devices shall be 430 Stainless Steel or 302 Brushed. - B. Isolated Ground Connection Devices shall be Orange. - C. Backup and/or Emergency System Devices shall be Red. - D. All devices not mentioned above shall be White.